longhorn/longhorn/CONTRIBUTING.md

 This guideline applies to all the repositories under Longhorn.

-Contributing Longhorn is not limited to writing the code or submitting the PR.
+Contributing to Longhorn is not limited to writing the code or submitting the PR.
 We will also appreciate if you can file issues, provide feedback and suggest new features.
 In fact, many of Longhorn's features are driven by the community's need.
 The community plays a big role in the development of Longhorn.

 Of course, contributing the code is more than welcome.
 To make things simpler, if you're fixing a small issue (e.g. typo), go ahead submitting a PR and we will pick it up; but if you're planning to submit a bigger PR to implement a new feature, it's easier to submit a new issue to discuss the design with the maintainers first before implementing it.